We work best when we are connected. Not only from technology but from shared value, ideas and goals.

 What does ‘culture’ mean today and what can represent the ‘commonground’ that the cultural industry needs?
-The session develops and stimulates reasoning on the innovation mindset in the cultural field and the impact it can have on the perceived value of culture and on the choices of use.
+The session developed and stimulated reasoning on the innovation mindset in the cultural field and the impact it can have on the perceived value of culture and on the choices of use.

 What would happen if we began to consider innovation as a common good, and what would it entail to treat culture and cultural production in this light?

-These are just some of the many questions that will be explored in this session.
+These are just some of the many questions we explored in this session.

 What is innovation, if not a way to keep us together?
-Together with Italian and international guests, we will discuss of ‘innovation mindset’: how to enable it, nourish it and let it flourish in the cultural industry – for the common good, precisely.
+Together with Italian and international guests, we discussed of ‘innovation mindset’: how to enable it, nourish it and let it flourish in the cultural industry – for the common good, precisely.